Wang-Yifan-1997/Afforestation_Atlas/README.md

 - [ ] Synthetic control (`method(sc)`) for individual treated projects as robustness

 ### 5.2 Treatment Definition
-- [ ] Define treatment timing precisely: planting year, or year the project enters a registry?
+- [ ] Define treatment timing precisely: planting year, or year the project enters a registry when planting year not available
 - [ ] Distinguish between *project announcement* and *implementation* — staggered adoption design if timing varies
 - [ ] Assess extent of treatment effect heterogeneity by project age (effects may take 5–10 years to appear in canopy data)

 ### 5.3 Control Group Construction
-- [ ] Document control polygon generation: random placement, exclusion of existing forest, matching on soil, elevation, rainfall
+- [ ] Document control polygon generation: random placement, matching on soil, elevation, rainfall
 - [ ] Consider **matching on pre-treatment NDVI trend** (propensity score or Mahalanobis) to improve balance
 - [ ] Consider using **pixels** rather than polygons as the unit of analysis for higher statistical power (following Burgess et al. 2019 on deforestation)